Six Weeks To Strongmanby Jennifer Blake

 It is hard to describe the feeling of freedom and accomplishment that comes with being physically capable.
 It’s even harder to describe when you accomplish feats that most people wouldn’t even dream of attempting.

 All this is made even more amazing when you consider we made these leaps of strength with just six weeks of specific-ish training.

 I’m going to be straight with you: There are many, many sound training programs available to you that will get you results in the gym.
 But a good program is just that: a good program on a sheet of paper.
 It’s up to you to do the work.
 There were three things my team did to make the program I wrote less about work and more about fun and progress, and three things you can apply to better your own workouts in the gym — strongman training or not.

 Between the four of us, we agreed on a training schedule.
-We would meet three times a week, and there would be no missed/cancelled training sessions (ride or die, homies).
+We would meet three times a week, and there would be no missed/cancelled training sessions.
 When Jen hit the road for travel, she took her program with her and made the time to train.
 When Pam went on a Disney Cruise with her family (her love of cartoon characters is not to be believed) she did the same.
 We shot for the same days and times every week to get in a training groove while also allowing adequate recovery time.

 I cannot stress this enough: You gotta listen to the cues your body sends you.
 What feels great for my body might feel terrible for yours.
 After years of playing international-level rugby and competing in a multitude of endurance events, Pam’s body – while still being very fit – had specific issues that needed to be addressed in training.
 Believe me when I say that there is not a single workout on the planet that is worth getting injured over.